hl7au/au-fhir-inferno/web/_test_kits/au-core.md

     id: au_core_v200_draft
 ---

 The AU Core Test Kit validates the conformance of a server implementation to a specific version of the AU Core IG.
-Currently, Inferno can test against implementations of following versions of the AU Core IG: [v1.0.0](https://hl7.org.au/fhir/core/).

 <!-- break -->